ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     [knife spork](https://github.com/jonlives/knife-spork) is used here to bump our cookbook patch version on every build.
-It is important that you bump your cookbook version before updating the cookbook dependencies in Berksfile.lock because the Berksfile.lock will also contain your cookbook version that have just bumped in this step.
+It is important that you bump your cookbook version before updating the cookbook dependencies (the next step) because the Berksfile.lock will also contain the cookbook version that have just been bumped in this step.

 - Update cookbook dependencies